A Brief History

 Originally this site began as "Adam Lein's Bookmarks" in mid 1995.
 Using Netscape 1, it featured lists of links as well as a picture of me and my motorcycle along with a tiled background image.
 The site was created by editing the HTML file generated by Netscape to use as the bookmarks menu.

 With the advent of Netscape 2.0, I redesigned the site to make use of many of the new tags.
-This site was called "Adam Lein's cool" who's title was suggested by my friends (as it is during every redesign), and featured a Java applet animation of me bicycling across the screen.
+This site was called "Adam Lein's cool" who's title was suggested by my friends (as it is during most redesigns), and featured a Java applet animation of me bicycling across the screen.
 Also, I made an animated GIF of a keyboard that typed out the name "ADAM" and a JavaScript pop up for displaying my artwork.

 Next came Netscape 3.0 and IE3.
 Along which, I designed the new "Adam Lein's Puzzled" web site which made use of a number of the new tags that IE3 offered as well as some Flash technology from Macromedia.
 This site was extremely bandwidth intensive at the time however, and was deemed unsuitable for average users.